-Nothing comes close to the grandeur of the great scenes; even a classy series like House of Cards pales in comparison – feels mundane.
+Nothing comes close to the grandeur of the great scenes; even a classy series like House of Cards feels mundane by comparison.
 I have quoted it before, but I love this explanation from George R.R.
 Martin, author of the books:

 “Fantasy is silver and scarlet, indigo and azure, obsidian veined with gold and lapis lazuli.
 Reality is plywood and plastic, done up in mud brown and olive drab.
 Fantasy tastes of habaneros and honey, cinnamon and cloves, rare red meat and wines as sweet as summer.
 Reality is beans and tofu, and ashes at the end.
 Reality is the strip malls of Burbank, the smokestacks of Cleveland, a parking garage in Newark.
 Fantasy is the towers of Minas Tirith, the ancient stones of Gormenghast, the halls of Camelot.
 Fantasy flies on the wings of Icarus, reality on Southwest Airlines.
 Why do our dreams become so much smaller when they finally come true?”